ringcentral/ringcentral-web-phone/README.md

 - create some slides to talk about the reasoning for getting rid of SIP.js
 - How to decouple SIP from WebRTC?
 - generate api reference
-- can I use track/stream to detect outbound call answered event?